gabrielecanepa/middleman-webpack/README.md

 yarn add <package-name> [--dev]
 ```

-In your JavaScript files, import modules from a package with an `import` statement:
+In your JavaScript files, import modules from a package with the `import` command:

 ```javascript
 import tippy from 'tippy.js';